-13. Impact
+12. Impact

 All pupils will achieve well by developing knowledge and skills on their journey through school.
 Due to robust monitoring of attendance, all pupils, including vulnerable children and children with special educational needs and disabilities (SEND), will have fair and equitable access to school in order to achieve the best possible outcomes.
-Pupils will leave Whitby Heath Primary School ready for a successful transition to secondary education.
+Pupils at Whitby Heath Primary School are ready for a successful transition to secondary education.
+The table below sets out the attendance targets and at what stage parents/carers will be contacted about their child's attendance.